Two Programs, One Philosophy

 The Susquehannock Camps have encouraged the moral, social, and physical development of young campers since 1905.
 Through a combination of athletics, adventure activities, family-style dining, and cabin life, campers create life-long friendships and discover their own potential.
 Campers embrace tolerance and respect for others, learn how to deal gracefully with conflict, and develop a sense of fair play.

-The experienced staff runs a program designed to engender self-reliance, self-confidence, sportsmanship, and leadership.
-Operating as brother and sister camps, Camp Susquehannock for Boys and Camp Susquehannock for Girls run independent programs for campers ages 7 to 16 years old across a breathtaking 1200-acre campus located in the Endless Mountains in northeastern Pennsylvania.
+Camp Susquehannock’s experienced staff runs a program designed to engender self-reliance, self-confidence, sportsmanship, and leadership.
+Operating as brother and sister camps on a breathtaking 1200-acre campus located in the Endless Mountains in Northeastern Pennsylvania, Camp Susquehannock for Boys and Camp Susquehannock for Girls are independent programs for campers ages 7 to 16 years old.
 Each camp has its own individual traditions that its campers hold dear.
-The common factor to both camps is that a summer at Susquehannock pays dividends that last a lifetime.
+Summer at Susquehannock pays dividends that last a lifetime.

-Moral Development - Using fun-focused athletics and adventure activities as the medium to teach life lessons, Susquehannock promotes personal integrity, team leadership, mutual respect, fair play, and learning to take risks in a safe environment.
+Moral Development – We use fun-focused athletics, player-centric coaching, and adventure activities as the medium to teach life lessons.
+Through these time-tested means, we promote personal integrity, leadership development, mutual respect of your competitor, fair play, and learning to take risks in a safe environment.
 Susquehannock also encourages a respect for the environment and for the impact each of us has on it.

-Social Development - Campers at The Susquehannock Camps learn community, diversity, and shared responsibility through team sports, cabin life, and family-style dining.
-The emphasis is on traditional values such as honesty, integrity, loyalty, and compassion.
+Social Development – Campers are immersed in a diverse community.
+Through team sports, cabin life, and family-style dining, traditional values such as shared responsibility, honesty, integrity, loyalty, and compassion are emphasised.
 Campers form friendships at camp that last a lifetime.

-Physical Development - The Susquehannock Camps encourage individual campers to develop their skills, fitness level, and individual interests while teaching the value of a healthy lifestyle.
+Physical Development – We encourage campers to develop their athletic skills, fitness levels, and individual interests while teaching the value of a healthy lifestyle.

-Environment - Situated on a beautiful spring-fed glacial lake, The Susquehannock Camps are nestled in the magnificent rolling hills of northeastern Pennsylvania.
-Whether playing on the open fields, hiking through the surrounding woods, or spending a night under the star-filled sky, Susquehannock nurtures in each camper a deep respect for the environment.
+Environment – Situated on Tripp Lake, a beautiful spring-fed glacial lake, our camp is nestled in the magnificent rolling hills of Northeastern Pennsylvania.
+Whether playing on open fields, hiking through the surrounding woods, or spending a night under the star-filled sky, Susquehannock nurtures a deep respect for the environment.